fsharp/fslang-design/RFCs/FS-1124-static-abstract-in-interfaces.md

-# F# RFC FS-1124 - Static abstract methods in interfaces
+# F# RFC FS-1124 - Interfaces with static abstract methods

 The design suggestion [Support static abstract methods in interfaces](https://github.com/fsharp/fslang-suggestions/issues/1151) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.